charmed-kubernetes/kubernetes-docs/pages/k8s/ldap.md

 juju unexpose openstack-dashboard
 ```

-## Using existing Keystone from Openstack model
+## Using existing Keystone from an OpenStack model

-If you have an existing Keystone application deployed as part of the Openstack in a separate Juju model,
+If you have an existing Keystone application deployed as part of OpenStack in a separate Juju model,
 it is possible to re-use it for authenticating and authorising users in Kubernetes.

-To do it, first deploy [openstack-integrator charm][openstack-integrator]
+To do so, first deploy the [openstack-integrator charm][openstack-integrator]

 ```bash
 juju deploy cs:~containers/openstack-integrator
 ```

-Use 'juju trust' to grant openstack-integrator a permission to access Openstack model,
+Use 'juju trust' to grant openstack-integrator a permission to access the OpenStack model,
-or configure credentials config parameter manually
+or configure the credentials config parameter manually

 ```bash
 juju trust openstack-integrator
 ```

-Finally add a relation between kubernetes-master and openstack-integrator
+Finally add a relation between `kubernetes-master` and `openstack-integrator`

 ```bash
 juju add-relation kubernetes-master:keystone-credentials openstack-integrator:keystone-credentials